icehawk/icehawk.github.io/Contents/docs/icehawk/routing.md

 ### 1. The Literal pattern

-The `Literal` pattern matches - like the name says - an URI literally.
+The `Literal` pattern matches - like the name says - a URI literally.
 So you have no option for placeholders or regular expressions here.

 ```php
 <?php declare(strict_types=1);